 VISIT FLORIDA is the Official Tourism Marketing Corporation for the State of Florida. www.VISITFLORIDA.com is the official website of VISIT FLORIDA.

 There are two types of information we collect – anonymous and personal.
 Anonymous information is information that cannot be used to identify you individually.
 We collect anonymous information automatically.
 Personal information is information that can be used to identify you individually, such as your name, address, email address, or phone number.
-We collect personal information only when you give it to us.
+Except for your IP address, we collect personal information only when you give it to us.
 You may be asked to provide personal information anytime you are in contact with us.
 We may share your personal information with our Florida tourism partners, as described in detail below.
 We and our Florida tourism partners may combine your personal information with other information to provide and improve our products, services, and advertising.
 You are not required to provide any personal information that we request, but if you choose not to do so, in many cases we will not be able to provide you with our services or respond to any questions you might have.

 The type of information we collect from you depends on how you interact with us.
 You can use our Site without providing us with any information other than anonymous information we collect automatically.

-A. Information you provide directly
+A. Information you provide directly.

 We use the information that you voluntarily provide to reply to your requests, to update and improve the content on our Site or in our electronic newsletters, and to assist with marketing research.
 We use photos you share with us to promote Florida vacations.

-B. Information we collect electronically automatically
+B. Information we collect electronically automatically.

-2. Information About Your Location From your IP address, we can tell generally where you are when you are accessing our Site, i.e., which city.
+2. Information About Your Location.
+From your IP address, we can tell generally where you are when you are accessing our Site, i.e., which city.

-II.
-With Whom Do We Share Information We Collect?
+C. With Whom Do We Share Information We Collect?

 We share your email address with trusted business partners who provide Florida tourism services and have also agreed to use your information only to promote their own products and services.